wardxela/obsidian/Computer/VPN/Trojan Protocol.md

 ```sh
 systemctl start nginx
 ```
 Issue certificates.
-Note that we use `certonly` since certificates will be used later by trojan server.
+Note that we use `certonly` subcommand since certificates won't be used directly by nginx but by the Trojan Server.
 ```sh
 certbot certonly --nginx
 ```